-The definition of video game addiction offered in the manual is: “persistent and recurrent use of the Internet to engage in games, often with other players, leading to clinically significant impairment or distress as indicated by five (or more) [criteria] in a 12-month period.”
+The definition of video game addiction offered in the manual is: “persistent and recurrent use of the Internet to engage in games, often with other players, leading to clinically significant impairment or distress as indicated by five (or more) [criteria] in 12 months.”

 This classification offers some benefits to the individual suffering from this addiction and to the society at large.
 Knowing that this condition is an actual mental disorder will encourage people suffering from it, or their guardians, to seek medical help.
 Furthermore, this official categorization is an incentive for health care providers and health insurance companies to offer appropriate coverage.
 Lastly, the recognition of this disorder will help to soften public prejudice against people that are video game addicts as they understand better that they are not fully in control of their actions.

 Side Effects of Video Game Addiction